Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240416-intro-to-ml1/make_peptides_ml_dataset.md

    Detection Prevalence                 0.004539         0.001513                        0.006051               0.3041              0.00000        0.04387                       0.10590                     0.004539           0.12859                0.2859            0.11498
    Balanced Accuracy                    0.497671         0.499232                        0.496885               0.7779              0.50000        0.59431                       0.86608                     0.497653           0.81643                0.8163            0.85133
    ```

+   Note that the accuracy is low-ish by design.
+   We wanted a teaching data set we can demonstrate how to improve performance through tuning or by using different models or analysis techniques.

 ## Documentation of data set contents